 The Big Picture for Our Side Step into T-shirts

-The bigger trail video project we’re working on has always been a good idea that could be a real benefit to us and others as well as a long shot (with respect to getting the word out and getting it funded).
+The trail video project has always been a good idea.
 We’re so ready to do that.
 There’s the matter of paying for everything though.
 We’re not ready for the successful funding campaign that has to come first.
 Frankly, right now, we’re worried about paying for the basics of life.

-When Russ lost his job, he broke the news with the joke that he’d have plenty of time to work on the project.
-In truth, the newfound freedom could be potential stroke of serendipity that would make everything work out for the best, and things may still work out that way, just not yet.
+Life Changed.
+When Russ lost his job, he broke the news with the joke that he’d have plenty of time to work on the video project.
+In truth, the newfound freedom could be a potential stroke of serendipity that would make everything work out for the best, and things may still work out that way, they just haven’t yet.

 The job loss blindsided Russ, and we needed to reassess personal threats and potentials to see how much actual freedom we had for the project in stress mode.
 We went in a few directions all at once without knowing what to prioritize.
-It doesn’t help that I’m so overdue to be earning something.
-Ongoing family obligations, the pandemic and the project have tacked years on to what would have otherwise been a short stint of time away from paid work for me.
-I don’t have any regrets about choosing to help family, or pursuing the project, but the financial downside to those choices has been life changing.
-I’m not excited about all of the changes those choices brought.
-The price is high.
+It doesn’t help that I’m so overdue to be earning something myself.
+Ongoing family obligations, the pandemic and the project have tacked years on to what would have otherwise been a short time away from paid work for me.
+I don’t have any regrets about choosing family, or pursuing the project, but the financial downside to those choices has been life changing.

 We’re willing to offer T-shirts as a stand alone project because people wear them.
-People wear them a lot, and T-shirts are only fast fashion if they have a short life cycle.
-Even if they make it to the thrift store fairly soon they’re only a waste of resources if nobody ever wears them.
+People wear them a lot, and they ones they buy because they want the shirt won’t have the short life cycle that is the trademark of fast fashion.
 So we’ll do our best to create and offer a t-shirt that people will want to wear and use, responsibly sourced shirts that last well and can be recycled or up cycled.

 I can’t wait till we have them ready to show you!
 They’re going to be great!